Gaotianchen97/Academic-Literature-Recommendation-in-Large-scale-Citation-Networks/README.md

 | `publisher` | String       | Publisher of the article. |
 | `abstract`   | String       | Abstract of the article. |
 | `year`         | Integer    | Publication year of the article. |

-## embedding data

-The embedding data of the abstract is stored in the cloud drive and can be accessed via the following link: